MattChatfield/buyryde/README.md

-Static website for Level, Ryde
+Static website for selling the building at Level, Ryde